suisho/bespoke-printable-bullete/README.md

 # bespoke-printable-bullets

-Clone section which use bullete
+Clone section which use bullete.

+## Why this plugin?
+If you must output pdf, but want use bespoke and bullets slide, this plugin is very helpful

 ## Download